Master of Arts in Marriage & Family Therapy

 Through academic study and clinical experience students form a professional identity as a marriage and family therapist critically informed by religious and theological values and commitments.
 Most students expect to become theologically and spiritually informed MFTs practicing in community settings.
 Others expect to express their ordained ministry through specialized skills as a professional marriage and family therapist and will earn a M.Div. while at Louisville Seminary.
 The Marriage and Family Therapy Program encourages students to explore and integrate both theological and systemic traditions that mutually inform their work with people and enrich their professional identity as marriage and family therapists, minister and pastoral counselor.
 Students receive individual supervision and group supervision based on direct observation of their clinical work.

-The application for admission is available online only.
-Please email byoung@lpts.edu if you have any questions or problems using the online application.
+The application for admission is available ONLINE ONLY.
+Please email admissions@lpts.edu if you have any questions or problems using the online application.

 Educational Requirements of the MFT Program